-- 15. As noted, RIPL is a detailed and comprehensive legislative structure governing interception of communications,18 access to communications data,19 surveillance and associated activities,20 interference with property21 and the investigation of electronic data protected by encryption.22 - 16.
-For the purposes of this Report it is sufficient to provide a brief summary of these various investigative techniques.
+15. As noted, RIPL is a detailed and comprehensive legislative structure governing interception of communications, 18 access to communications data, 19 surveillance and associated activities, 20 interference with property 21 and the investigation of electronic data protected by encryption.
+22

+16. As in the case of my earlier reports it is helpful to provide a brief summary of these various investigative techniques.23

-Interception of Communications23
+Interception of Communications24

 17. Chapter I of Part I of RIPL provides a legislative structure governing the interception of communications in the course of their transmission by a public postal service (opening of mail) or by a public or private telecommunication service (telephone tapping).
 In broad terms, RIPL makes it unlawful to intercept such communications without authorisation and also creates a civil action where a communication is intercepted in the course of its transmission by means of a private telecommunication system.
 Lawful interception may be conducted in one or other of two ways.
-First, where it is authorised under sections 3 (such as where the interception is consented to by the sender and intended recipient, or where the interception is by a postal or telecommunications service provider for legitimate purposes connected with the operation of that service).
-Second, where the interception takes place in accordance with an interception warrant issued by Her Majesty's Procureur under section $5.^{24}$
+First, where